stickianempire/stickian/documents/DEVSETUP.md

 **Back-end**:

-[golangci-lint](https://github.com/golangci/golangci-lint) creates a good combination to plugin in a couple of linters that we enforce, such as:
+[golangci-lint](https://github.com/golangci/golangci-lint) creates a good combination to plug-in in a couple of linters that we enforce, such as:

 - [revive](https://github.com/mgechev/revive)
 - [goimports](https://pkg.go.dev/golang.org/x/tools/cmd/goimports)